pendulum-chain/spacewalk/clients/stellar-relay-lib/README.md

 * _`Error`_ -> a todo

 ## Example
-In the `stellar-relay` directory, run this command:
+In the `stellar-relay-lib` directory, run this command:
 ```
  RUST_LOG=info cargo run --example connect
 ```